Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 1. Primitive Data Types in Java

-The primitive data type is primarily a set of primary data from which other data and data types could be constructed.
-Primitive data refers to some limited set of data that is represented by an individual processor.
-So that all the compiled programs could use this data type.
+The primitive data type in Java is primarily a set of primary data from which other data and data types can be constructed.
+Primitive data refers to a limited set of data that is represented by an individual processor, so all compiled programs can use this data type.
 Primitive data is already defined in Java and does not need to be created by programmers.
-There are 8 types of primitive data which will be discussed further.
+There are 8 types of primitive data, which will be discussed further.

 Read More - Advanced Java Interview Questions